-Since it is unusual for a faculty member to amass a record of performance that reflects exemplary productivity in less time than the standard probationary period, accelerated tenure is rare.
-However, any faculty member has the right to submit an application seeking tenure during any application period in which they can clearly demonstrate meeting the performance criteria that would be expected during the mandatory review.
-If a faculty member fails to earn tenure in this accelerated review cycle, he/she may apply for tenure again only after two years or in the sixth year of pre-tenure cycle.
+Any faculty member has the right to submit an application seeking tenure during any application period in which they can clearly demonstrate meeting the performance criteria that would be expected during the mandatory review.
+If a faculty member fails to earn tenure in this accelerated review cycle, they may apply for tenure again only after two years or in the sixth year of pre-tenure cycle.